 Two in five Iowans will be diagnosed with cancer in their lifetimes.
-In 2022, we expect 20,000 new cancers will be diagnosed among Iowa residents and an estimated 6,300 Iowans will die from cancer, which is around 17 times the annual number caused by auto fatalities.
-Cancer accounts for about a quarter of all causes of death.
+In 2023, we expect 20,800 new cancers will be diagnosed among Iowa residents and an estimated 6,200 Iowans will die from cancer, which is around 16 times the annual number caused by auto fatalities.
+Cancer accounts for about one-fifth of all causes of death.
 Much work is needed to decrease the burden of cancer among Iowans.
 Currently, Iowa ranks #2 in the US for new cases of cancer (incidence) of all cancers combined and Iowa is the only state in the US with a significant increase in incidence from 2015-2019.